Bommagani-Pavan/M1_Application-Passion-type-Project_Library-Management-System/5_Report/Readme.md

 How
 --------------------------------------------------------------------------------
-The user can take the library management system by entering his book name.
+By using the c programming language we generate libaray management system
 --------------------------------------------------------------------------------